DHTMLX/docs-spreadsheet/docs/guides.md

 # Guides

-DHTMLX Spreadsheet provides a range of great features to build a perfect application that include: support for import/export of data in different formats, handy work with content and style of data, adaptable structure of a spreadsheet, readonly mode, wide possibilities for look and feel customization, integration with famous frameworks, etc.
+DHTMLX Spreadsheet includes a wide range of features: import and export of data in different formats, convenient work with cell content and styles, an adaptable spreadsheet structure, a read-only mode, extensive look-and-feel customization, and integration with popular frameworks.

 ## Developer guides